meowmeister/turbu/trunk/README.txt

 \clases\sdl custom
 \classes\jedi-sdl\SDL\Pas
 \classes\jedi-sdl\SDL_image\Pas
-\classes\jedi-sdl\SDL_mixer\Pas

 4. JVCL
 ----------------------
-The TURBU project requires the JEDI VCL.
-It's a fairly large download and gets updated often enough that I'm not even going to bother trying to mirror it here.
-You can download it at http://sourceforge.net/project/showfiles.php?group_id=45786 and install it.
+The TURBU project requires the JCL and the JVCL.
+BOth are fairly large downloads, and they get updated often enough that I'm not even going to bother trying to mirror it here.
+You can find them at https://github.com/project-jedi and install them either as downloads or by cloning the repositories.

 5. Build
 ----------------------